 - Targeted mentoring programmes during, including lunch times, and before and after the school day

-- A high ratio of Learning Support Assistants (LSA) across the school, including 2 dedicated Thrive LSA
+- A high ratio of Teaching Assistants (TA) across the school, including 1 dedicated Thrive TA

-- In class support for children who have English as an additional language (EAL) from a bilingual LSAs
+- In class support for children who have English as an additional language (EAL) from a bilingual TA

 - A day every month of Educational Psychology time in school